Libraries & toolchains

 hipsycl was rebrand as AdaptiveCPP for legal reasons.

-CINES proposes a hipsycl installation done using Spack.
+CINES proposes a hipsycl installation done using Spack, for instance:

 $ module spider hipsycl